chengxiZhong/AcousNet-code/README.md

 These codes are kept updating as we are still doing research to further improve the performance of AcousNet.

-Any problem regarding the dataset, please feel free to contact liusong@shanghaitech.edu.cn or zhongchx@shanghaitech.edu.cn.
+Any problem regarding the code, please feel free to contact liusong@shanghaitech.edu.cn or zhongchx@shanghaitech.edu.cn.

-Cite this dataset by "AcousNet-Code, https://github.com/ShanghaitechAMNR/AcousNet-code.git "
+Cite this code by "AcousNet-Code, https://github.com/ShanghaitechAMNR/AcousNet-code.git "